 Considering pre-checked categories will ask the user to opt-out, instead of opt-in, it contradicts the GDPR statement:

 Recital (32): GDPR

-Consent should be given by a clear affirmative act establishing a freely given, specific, informed and unambiguous indication of the data subject’s agreement to the processing of personal data relating to him or her, such as by a written statement, including by electronic means, or an oral statement.
+Consent should be given by a clear affirmative act establishing a freely given, specific, informed and unambiguous indication of the data subject’s agreement to the processing of

 This could include ticking a box when visiting an internet website, choosing technical settings for information society services or another statement or conduct which clearly indicates in this context the data subject’s acceptance of the proposed processing of his or her personal data.

 Silence, pre-ticked boxes or inactivity should not, therefore, constitute consent.